dfortizgu/Bogota-Infringements-Analysis/capstone-project.md

 		- DES_INFRACCION (Infringment description)
 		- LOCALIDAD (Location)
 	-  A single .csv file is created containing all the information of interest for the year 2015-2021 ([[infringements_2015_2021.csv]]).
 This file is ready for making some final cleaning and filtering with BigQuery

+3. The file for infringements 2015-2021 is uploaded to Google Drive and imported from there to BigQuery (BigQuery does not allow to upload files heavier than 10MB  via web UI), then a copy of that table was made (since BigQuery does not allow to edit external files, like the ones imported from Drive) for editing.
+Once there the changes made to that copy are
+	- Standardize the LOCALIDAD (locations) field: Among the different files we found different ways of writing each location, like with Teusaquillo which was written like TEUSAQUILLO, TEUSQUÍLLO, 1-TEUSAQUILLO and 1-TEUSAQUÍLLO.
+It happened with all locations.
+The standart names used are  `code-name`, extracted from [[georeferencia-puntual-por-localidad.csv]].
+The query used for that is written in this .sql file [[script1.sql]]
+	-